In partnership with

 Our Place in Time, the first Historic Environment strategy for Scotland, was published in March 2014.
 It sets out a vision, definition and desired outcomes for our rich historic environment.
 It provides an overarching framework within which organisations can work together to achieve these positive outcomes.

-The Scottish Historic Environment Policy (SHEP) is the Scottish Ministers’ policy for the historic environment in Scotland.
+The Historic Environment Scotland Policy Statement (2016) is the Scottish Ministers’ policy for the historic environment in Scotland.
 Other policies and guidance are also relevant to the historic environment, such as the recently published policy statement on architecture and place-making, Scottish planning policy and the third national planning framework.

 Legal measures for protecting the historic environment have been in place for many years and are routinely used by planning authorities to control local development.
 Recent improvements have been made to the law to make it easier for a wider range of people and organisations to manage the historic environment.
 For example, the Historic Environment (Amendment) (Scotland) Act 2011 tackles some long-standing practical issues and makes it easier for owners, tenants, businesses, the voluntary sector and the regulatory authorities to manage and care for the historic environment.

 Developing a better picture of Scotland’s entire historic environment is important for making decisions about how it should be managed.
 The Historic Land-use Assessment (HLA) is an ongoing project undertaken by RCAHMS and Historic Scotland.
 It is designed to map past and present land use across Scotland to help us understand how today's landscape has been influenced by human activities in the past.
-By March 2012 around 80% of Scotland had been mapped using HLA.
+By September 2015 100% of Scotland had been mapped using HLA.

 The development-planning process helps to manage change in the historic environment.
 Many developments do not have a significant impact on the historic environment but, when they do, concerns must be considered.
 A local authority may impose a condition on a development to protect the historic environment and, in rare instances, may refuse a planning application.
 You can find Scottish Government planning performance statistics on the Scottish Government website.